vseitner/public-narratives/temperature-forecast.md

 Rising temperatures and increasing heat stress pose significant challenges for city population and vegetation, particularly during summer and require urban planners to transform cities into resilient and climate-adapted living spaces.
 Cities, with built-up areas and extensive sealed surfaces, create heat hotspots, exacerbating thermal discomfort and health risks.
 Vulnerable groups - such as the elderly, children, and individuals with chronic health conditions - are especially affected, facing an increased risk of heat-related illnesses and mortality.
 At the same time, fluctuating temperatures drive dynamic energy demands.
 The growing need for cooling in summer and heating in winter places additional pressure on energy infrastructure, requiring more efficient supply management and forecasting, based on accurate temperature forecasts.

-## the challenge
+## The challenge
-### forecast air temperature on a spatial scale that is representing urban features
+### Forecast air temperature on a spatial scale that is representing urban features

 Accurate, high-resolution urban weather forecasts are essential for mitigating health risks, optimizing energy distribution, and enhancing overall urban resilience.
 Unfortunately, current weather forecast models, based on regional-scale meteorological data, lack the spatial resolution necessary to capture the fine-scale temperature variations caused by urban morphology.
 On a 3-dimensional grid, these models are computing values that are "representative" for each model grid box.
 What does that mean in practice?
 For downtown Vienna, the yellow lines represent the 2.5km model grid